-- Technology and success story: about 11.2 million all-wheel drive Audi vehicles produced since 1980
+- Technology and success story: almost 11 million all-wheel drive Audi vehicles produced since 1980

 - There is a custom-designed quattro solution available for each technology concept.